Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Related Work

 \section{Related Work}

 \textbf{Implicit Neural Representation.} Significant advancements have been made in computer vision through the utilization of INR.
-In these approaches, objects are characterized by INRs generated by an encoder.
-Then, a decoder, MLP in most cases, reconstructs the original object using the representation when queried with coordinates.
-These methodologies have been employed across diverse tasks in computer vision, including as 3D modeling~\cite{Authors2, Authors3, Authors4, Authors5, Authors6, Authors7, Authors8, Authors9}, image generation~\cite{Authors10, Authors11}, SR~\cite{Authors13, Authors14, authors36, authors38}, and space-time video super-resolution~\cite{Authors28}.
+These methods involve encoding objects into INRs and reconstructing them with a decoder, typically an MLP.
+INRs have been applied to diverse tasks such as 3D modeling~\cite{Authors2, Authors3, Authors4, Authors5, Authors6, Authors7, Authors8, Authors9}, image generation~\cite{Authors10, Authors11}, SR~\cite{Authors13, Authors14, authors36, authors38}, and space-time video super-resolution~\cite{Authors28}.
 Nevertheless, many works suffer from high computational complexity due to the enormous number of queries to the decoder.
-While studies~\cite{Authors9, Authors29} have aimed to reduce computational cost, most of them focus on NeRF~\cite{Authors8} and are hard to be applied to other tasks.
 Our study is dedicated to reducing the computational complexity of INR-based arbitrary-scale SR while preserving its efficacy through the appropriate allocation of capacity-varying decoders to each individual pixel.
 Although our approach may appear akin to KiloNeRF~\cite{Authors9}, it is imperative to discern a crucial distinction.
-KiloNeRF~\cite{Authors9} necessitates thousands of distinct MLPs to various segments of the scene, whereas our method effectively employs at most 4 depth-varying MLPs, reconstructing individual pixels regarding their specific reconstruction difficulties.
+KiloNeRF~\cite{Authors9} utilizes thousands of distinct MLPs for various segments of the scene, whereas our method effectively employs at most 4 depth-varying MLPs, reconstructing individual pixels regarding their specific reconstruction difficulties.